oscarlab/graphene-sgx-driver/README.rst

 - It extracts the required C header from the Intel SGX driver (copied as ``sgx.h``).

 The Graphene SGX Driver is a Linux kernel module installed under ``/dev/gsgx``.
 Its sole purpose is to enable the ``FSGSBASE`` instruction in user space.
-Older Linux versions do not allow to enable this instruction from user land, thus the need for this driver.
-In the future, the support for old Linux versions may be dropped, and this driver won't be needed.
+Current Linux versions do not allow enabling this instruction from user land, thus the need for this driver.
+In the future, when support for it will be added to Linux, this driver won't be needed.

 Additionally, this repository contains the script ``link-intel-driver.py`` to find and copy the required C header from the Intel SGX driver installed on the system.
 The supported versions of the